 The cuticle is the organ that contacts the environment.
-The chimstry, the physiology and the structure of the cuticle are optimised to allow appropriate communication with environmental parameters.
+The chemistry, physiology and structure of the cuticle are optimised to allow appropriate communication with environmental parameters.
 Different parts of the body are covered by different types of cuticle.
 The wings, for instance, are composed of a stiff but flexible cuticle, whereas the antennal cuticle is porous.
-Thus, to understand insect biology including behaviour, it is important to study the chmeical and physical properties of the cuticle that ultmately are the result of distinct molecular mechanisms deployed during insect devlopment.
+To understand insect biology including behaviour, it is important to study the mechanical and physical properties of the cuticle that ultimately are the result of distinct molecular mechanisms deployed during insect development.

 Chitin is considered as the defining molecule of Arthropod cuticle.
 It is a polysaccharide produced by the membrane-inserted chitin synthase that shows decent homologies to the plant cellulose synthase and the vertebrate hyaluronic acid synthase.
 Using the fruit fly Drosophila melanogaster, we have worked on the function of the chitin synthase in building the larval cuticle.
 Our analyses indicate that chitin is an essential scaffold element in the insect cuticle that contributes to the correct stratification of the cuticle.
 Its significance for the physical properties like elasticity and stiffness of the cuticle is under investigation.

 In the last decade, several factors have been identified and characterised that assist chitin syntheses in chitin synthesis and/or chitin organisation.
 Knickkopf (Knk), for instance, is a membrane-anchored protein that is needed for chitin organisation into laminae.